How CIOs Can Manage Digital Transformation

 Alignment with stakeholders is essential.
 And while in an ideal world, stakeholders would come to IT with their problems, this will not always be the case.
 Moving to a product management approach can help make IT more relevant.

-According to Raechelle Clemmons, CIO of Texas Women’s College, “It is good to move from a focus of systems and ITSM services to business use and value.”
+According to Raechelle Clemmons, former CIO of Texas Woman’s University and current VP of Industry Relations at The Tambellini Group, “It is good to move from a focus of systems and ITSM services to business use and value.”
 With this approach, CIOs must define vision and identify possibilities, assemble talent and support, curate innovation and create processes reviews with regular milestones.

 In the digital era, CIOs should be business leaders who happen to lead technology.
 For this reason, the CIO needs to pivot to business co-creator and change instigator.
 This means refocusing upon business growth, customer experience and digital products and services as opposed to focusing on process efficiency and cost reduction.